 Alumni Spotlight Archive

-Shawn Tyrrell, RVP for Nursing at Adventist Midwest Health, continually sought out educational opportunities; found rewarding career in nursing
+Shawn Tyrrell, Chief Nursing Officer at Adventist Midwest Health, continually sought out educational opportunities; found rewarding career in nursing

 Triton College inspired education as a continuing path for Shawn Tyrrell.
 Often receiving encouragement from her Triton instructors to pursue a higher education beyond the two-year community college, Tyrrell found herself taking that advice above and beyond.
-Tyrrell currently holds a bachelor’s and two master’s degrees, as Regional Vice President for Nursing at Adventist Midwest Health and Chief Nursing Officer at Adventist Hinsdale Hospital.
+Tyrrell currently holds a bachelor’s and two master’s degrees, as Chief Nursing Officer at Adventist Hinsdale Hospital.
 Following receiving her associate’s degree in nursing at Triton in 1975, Tyrrell went onto Lewis University in Romeoville for her bachelor’s in nursing, and then to Loyola University in Chicago to pursue her Master of Science in Nursing.
 And three years ago, Tyrrell received her Master of Business Administration from Northern Illinois University in DeKalb.
+She is currently pursuing a doctorate in Nursing Practice with a concentration in Health Systems Leadership.
 “I credit Triton,” she says, “because I was able to pay my own tuition and become a nurse. … Triton was the best value for me and set me on a path to career success and growth.”

 In her career, Tyrrell has enjoyed roles in both urban and suburban hospitals and has had the privilege of working with nurses all over Chicagoland, including holding progressive leadership roles at Rush University Medical Center in Chicago, Edward Hospital in Naperville, the West Suburban Medical Center in Oak Park and Rush-Copley Medical Center in Aurora.